 Key elements include:

-This dual-channel approach, immediate for standard sales, deferred for edge cases, balances usability with control, positioning Slovenia ahead in real-time fiscal monitoring.
+This dual-channel approach, immediate for standard sales and deferred for edge cases, balances usability with control, positioning Slovenia ahead in real-time fiscal monitoring.

 Slovenia's ZDPR fiscalization mandates real-time invoice validation by FURS for supplies of goods/services paid fully or partly via cash, cards, cheques, or similar non-bank transfers (including advances), applying equally to B2B and B2C transactions.